This post contains affiliate links.

 Lingonberry

-Lingonberries are a small, tart berry that grows wild in the northern hemisphere.
-They are high in vitamin C and antioxidants and are often used in sauces, jams, and desserts.
-They are also a common sight in Ikea’s across North America!
+Lingonberries are a small, deep-red, tart berry that grows wild in the northern hemisphere.
+When we say northern we mean like in the sub-arctic tundra.
+So, you wonโ€™t likely find these at your grocery store.
+You can find them online, or go to IKEA where they are usually carried.
+They are high in vitamin C and antioxidants and are used in Scandinavia to make sauces, jams, chutneys, and desserts.

 Mafura Berry

 Mafura berries are native to southern Africa and are an important part of traditional medicine in the region.
 They’re high in antioxidants and have anti-inflammatory properties.
-They have a nutty, buttery flavor, and are often used to make oil for cooking and skin care products.
+They have a nutty, buttery flavor and are often used to make oil for cooking and skin care products.

 Marula Berry